EliteGreyIT67/BlacklistGenerator/replit.md

-# Animal Rescue Post Generator Application
+# Animal Rescue Blacklist Generator Application

 ## Overview

-This is a full-stack TypeScript application built with React and Express that serves as a post generator for animal rescue organizations.
-The application allows users to create, manage, and format rescue posts with detailed information about animals needing homes, foster care, or emergency assistance.
-It features a modern UI built with shadcn/ui components and supports template functionality for reusable post formats.
+This is a full-stack TypeScript application built with React and Express that serves as a blacklist generator for documenting issues with animal rescue organizations and individuals.
+The application allows users to create, manage, and format warning posts with detailed information about problematic rescue organizations, individuals, violations, and animal welfare concerns.
+It features a modern UI built with shadcn/ui components and supports template functionality for reusable alert formats.

 ## System Architecture